U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Riparian and wetland ecosystem health is currently a focus of the program, as several of our sensitive species utilize riparian systems for all or part of their lifecycle.
 Some of theses animals include the southwestern pond turtle, the two-striped garter snake, and the red-legged frog.

 Scorpion on the ground

-Lands managed by the Hollister Field Office are characterized by three or four main vegetation associations: oak woodland, chaparral, valley grassland, and conifer forest.
+Lands managed by the Central Coast Field Office are characterized by three or four main vegetation associations: oak woodland, chaparral, valley grassland, and conifer forest.

 Valley grassland and shrub communities are located mainly in the Panoche Hills, Tumey Hills and the Griswold Hills, supporting annual grasses like oat mixed with many herbs such as filaree and fiddleneck.
 Common shrub species include saltbush, mormon tea, golden bush, buckwheat, coastal sage, and juniper.

 Chaparral communities are characterized by two main subtypes: chamise chaparral and mixed chaparral.
 Chamise chaparral is overwhelmingly dominated by chamise.
 Mixed chaparral contains some combination of chamise, foothill pine, manzanita, buckbrush, red berry, silk tassel, mountain mahogany, California buckeye, interior live oak and scrub oak.
 You can find either of these communities in many places throughout the Central Coast Field Office area.
 A third, much more rare chaparral subtype is the maritime chaparral.
 Outstanding examples of this type are reserved on the Fort Ord National Monument near the Monterey Peninsula.

 The oak woodland community commonly consists of open park-like stands of blue oak with an annual grass and herb understory.
 On the Fort Ord National Monument, oak woodlands are dominated by coast live oak which are dwarfed and scuplted by prevailing coastal winds.